-This consolidation into a state department may be considered the logical culmination of an attitude to technology in the nationalist and post-nationalist phases of India's history.
-The understanding of nation-building and development in these imaginations was one that would involve large-scale industrial advancement with a trickle-down effect, and the constitutive attitude to technology as a necessary and welcome tool of development is well in evidence in the first organised articulation of S&T policy in India in 1958.
-Here, in the climate of science as the promoter of wealth, values, and welfare, technology as an application of science was sought to be developed.
+This consolidation into a State department may be considered the logical culmination of an attitude to technology in the nationalist and post-nationalist phases of India's history.
+The understanding of nation-building and development in these imaginations was one that would involve large-scale industrial advancement with a trickle-down effect, and the constitutive attitude to technology as a necessary and welcome tool of development is well in evidence in the first organised articulation of S&T policy in India in 1958, where, in the climate of science as the promoter of wealth, values, and welfare, technology as an application of science is sought to be developed.

-It may be useful therefore, to briefly reflect on the trajectories of development as they played out in Indian and other 'Third World' contexts.
-I will, to this end, trace the changing meanings of development from economic growth in the 1800s to social parameters in the mid-1900s, the translation into and production of a 'Third World' through this shift of parameters, and the somewhat forceful insertion of culture and indigenity into the argument in a manner that both shapes policy and drives critiques of technology today.18 a.i.
-Development Economics
+In such a climate where technology is seen as a necessary tool for development, it may be useful therefore to briefly reflect on the trajectories of development as they played out in Indian and 'Third World' contexts.
+I will, to this end, trace the changing meanings of development from economic growth in the 1800s to social parameters, the translation into and production of a 'Third World' through this shift of parameters, and the somewhat forceful insertion of culture and indigenity into the argument in a manner that both shapes policy and drives critiques of technology today.